gmherb/envtab/README.md

 - Add support for PATH environemnt variable (done)
 - Fix show for PATH environment variable (done)
 - Fix Active/Total spacing in `ls` output when counts are double, or triple digits. (done)
+- Implement `-s|--sensitive` option to the addCmd to optionally encrypt values. (done)
+  - Support: GCP KMS, AWS KMS, GPG(PGP)
+  - Piggy back off sops?
+It already supports all providers
+- In edit subcommand, ensure no duplicate keys (otherwise it will be overwritten) (done)
+  - edit fails when loadout does not exist (fixed)